Jassii/DevOps-DSA-Learnings/README.md

-# DSA-Coding
+# DevOps-DSA-Practice
-This repository will contain the solution of the DSA Problems
+This repository will contain the learnings and solutions of the DevOps and DSA Problems.